-Embracing our diversity to educate L.A.’s youth, ensure academic achievement and empower tomorrow’s leaders.
-We are L.A.
-Unified.
+Embracing our diversity to educate L.A.'s youth, ensure academic achievement and empower tomorrow’s leaders.
+We are Los Angeles Unified.

 “I came to L.A.
 Unified to help do the work.
 I’m a product of public schools, and I wouldn’t be here today but for my great public education.
 I have committed myself to making sure children in our community have the same opportunities I was provided with.
 The best opportunity I was ever given was a great public education.”

 -Superintendent Austin Beutner

 Our District at a Glance

 largest school district in the U.S. and the second-largest employer in L.A.
 County

 employees, about the same as the Coca-Cola Company